Author name: Brianna Eisman

 This technique is great for impressionist styles.
 I had to use it often for paintings during my art classes, as I had limited time to work.
 When the class ended, I had to clean up quickly so my paints wouldn’t dry out.
 As a result, my early paintings had a lot of small strokes layered on top of each other, giving them an impressionist look.
 For example, the painting below, inspired by Edgar Degas’s dancers, has multiple layers of colors and strokes, especially in the tutu skirts, creating depth with a light yellow base and blues and pinks added on top.

 Not sure what your art style resembles?
-Check out this quiz I made to help you find which art style matches your artwork!
+Check out this art style quiz to help you find which historical art style matches your artwork!

 this is a acrylic painting on canvas of two dancers wearing black leotards and fluffy white blue tutus.
 The dancers are stretching while seated on a wooden bench.
 The style is similar to Edgar Degas.
 The painting describes the use of favorite artistic mediums in which acrylic is one of my favorites for its impressionistic abilities.